 Parker seemed at first to respond to his seizure medications, for periods of time.

-On a single day in December 2012, Laura vividly recalls Parker having 150 – no misprint – seizures.
+On a single day in December 2012, Laura vividly recalls Parker having 150 — that's not a misprint — seizures.

-"It was horrible," she says.
+"It was horrible," she said.
 "He went into a very serious episode called non-convulsive status epilepticus, which is a long stretch of seizures with only small gaps between each one."

-Parker was again admitted to American Family Children's Hospital in Madison, on December 17, 2012, where plans were made to put him on a ketogenic diet.
+Parker was again admitted to American Family Children's Hospital, on Dec.
+17, 2012, and plans were made to put him on a ketogenic diet.

-"Ketogenic therapy involves a high fat, low carbohydrate diet that can help many children with epilepsy," says Dr. Hsu.
+"Ketogenic therapy involves a high-fat, low-carbohydrate diet that can help many children with epilepsy," said Dr. Hsu.
 "It is not easy for families, so we reserve it for children who do not respond to the usual anti-seizure medications.
 We thought Parker was a good candidate for this diet, because it seems to work especially well for children with Doose syndrome, although we wanted to see how he did on medications first."

 Ketogenic therapy helped Parker's seizure frequency drop from as many as 150 a day to one every few months.